-Each arrangement is accounted for within the records of Bromsgrove District Council with a monitoring report prepared for the partner authority on a monthly basis for consideration of the operational costs together with an annual statement of assets and liabilities extracted from the accounts of Bromsgrove District Council.
+Each arrangement is accounted for within the records of Bromsgrove District Council with a monitoring report prepared for the partner Authority monthly for consideration of the operational costs together with an annual statement of assets and liabilities extracted from the accounts of Bromsgrove District Council.
 There is a responsibility for each partner Council to account for their share of the arrangement within their statement of accounts.